 * working with each other in identifying collective and organisational responses to key issues faced by Catholic agencies in carrying out their mission today.

-(1) Moving the margins is our marketised service economy?
+(1) Moving to the margins in our marketised service economy

 * Pope Francis’ agenda of ‘moving to the margins’